About Social Analytics

 No setup is required to see Google+ +1 interactions in the Plugins report, but additional technical setup is required to track other social plugins.
 Read Social plugins setup.

 - Google Analytics reports include only +1 interactions that occur on your website domain.
-Webmaster Tools reports on all +1 interactions for your content, regardless of whether the interaction occurs on your own domain, or on a search result listing.
+Search Console reports on all +1 interactions for your content, regardless of whether the interaction occurs on your own domain, or on a search result listing.

-- Google Analytics data is updated more frequently than the data from Webmaster Tools.
+- Google Analytics data is updated more frequently than the data from Search Console.

 For these reasons, the number of +1 interactions reported by these different tools will not always align.